 Set on a big elbow in the Isère, where the Arly valley joins forces with it, industrial Albertville’s main claim to fame is having hosted the Winter Olympics in 1992, as recalled in the Maison des Jeux Olympiques d’Hiver (t 04 79 37 75 71).

-Hotels in Albertville
+Book a Hotel in Albertville

 A fairly modern creation anyway, the town was named after its founder in 1836, Charles-Albert of Savoy.
 The grandiose administrative buildings left from that time were upstaged by the rebuilding of central Place de l’Europe for the Olympics, somewhat in extravagant salmon-pink Italianate neo-fascist style.